-SBDG also sets the #regionName variable in the EvaluationContext to the name of the Region, as determined by Region.getName(), targeted for import and export.
+SBDG also sets the #regionName variable in the EvaluationContext to the name of the Region.getName(), targeted for import and export.

 This lets you not only change the location of the resource but also change the resource name (such as a filename).